-As an intelligence analyst (or intelligence officer) your most likely employer will be one of the UK's secret services - GCHQ (Government Communications Headquarters), MI6 and MI5, or alternatively the armed forces.
+As an intelligence analyst (or intelligence officer) your employer will be one of the UK's secret services - GCHQ (Government Communications Headquarters), MI6 (Secret Intelligence Service) and MI5.
+However, you may also be able to find work with the NCA or one of the armed forces.
 Your job will be to help protect national security and its economic wellbeing, as well as detecting serious organised crime.

 Activities include identifying potential agents and targets, collating and validating intelligence information, evaluating the reliability of sources, delivering formal reports and presentations, and liaising with colleagues in other departments.